 Picture a master calling moves with eyes closed while tracking every piece in memory.
 That skill is no stunt.
-Elite players store an estimated 50,000 to 100,000 chunks of chess patterns in long-term memory, an idea first quantified by Chase and Simon in their landmark study Perception in Chess (1973) and refined by Gobet and Simon's Templates in Chess Memory (1996).
+Elite players store an estimated 50,000 to 100,000 chunks of chess patterns in long-term memory, an idea first quantified by Chase and Simon's landmark 1973 study "Perception in Chess" and refined by Gobet and Simon's 1996 paper "Templates in Chess Memory" (PubMed).
 Blindfold practice sharpens the same skills that win sighted games: visualization, calculation, and recall.
 A good chess training app turns a historically hard-to-access method into a daily habit: phones and voice interfaces remove setup friction, and graded drills plus instant corrections replace guesswork with a predictable path.
-For a deeper look at why playing without a board works, see our guide to the reasons behind blindfold chess.
+The full method lives in the DarkSquares blindfold chess learning hub.

 Understanding blindfold chess and its appeal